pocomane/brewed-in-the-apocalypse/bita.md

 - All the english text must be revised.
 - The final sections (maked as very preliminary draft) have to be rewritten from scratch.

+In this manual we use the Spivak pronouns ey/em/eir/emself for genre neutral third person singular.
+A more common alternative would be the singular they but we found that it adds confusion in lot of sentences.

+# Setup

+Before the first session starts, an ambientation playbook is selected all togheter and a scenarist is designed.
+You can use one of that included in this manual, or an external one.
+If you want to use an orginal ambientation, you can refer to the "You World" playbook included with this manual.
+It practically contains a way to create a custom ambientation playbook.
+In the rest we will consider that the players and the scenarist choosed a standard ambientation playbook.

+The playbook contain a short description of the settings, made of few short sentence about something true in the world.
+Moreover it containse few themes do not be included in the scenario.
+Obviously you can ignore them, but creating with some constraints is more satisfying, and helps you to better frame the setting between similar ones.

+That is all.
+The settings is kept compact by purpose: the rest should be defined and discovered during the play.
+However some ambientation may have more lore details, presented at the very beginnig as prose paragraphs.

+Then each player will chose one of the character in the playbook.
+They, like the setting, are described in the by few sentence.
+The playbook contains also the initial goals of the caracters.
+This is just the initial scenario to kickoff the game, the mission can be chaged as soon as the players found something more interessing.
+If all this limitations seem too strongs, you can generate new character, using the relative seciont of the "Your World" playbook, also if another playbook was selected.

+After that, each player write on the eir character sheet 8 traits and 2 fortune points.
+These can be seen as applying 8 times the move __Add a trait__ and 2 times __Add a fortune point__ , refer to the relevant section for details.
+We suggest to start selecting traits from the list proposed in the playbook.
+If you want invent new one, use the list as inspiration.

+The player should keep some space on the sheet to record Harm assigned by the scenarist, object ey will find, future notes, etc.

+Each player choose and print the name of the character on the sheet.

+Than the scenarist will ask each player to present eir character by turns.
+The player should adds also some estethic or psicologic details.
+If their do not do it, the scenarist can ask some questions about it.

 # Playing the game